Kidsit Founder & Editor in Chief, Father of Three, Artist, Illustrator, and Web Designer.

 Not all babysitters are willing to do this kind of work but if you do, you can charge more for babysitting sick kids, so it can be worth it for financial reasons.

-It's also a rewarding experience because you have an opportunity to bond with the child and make a difference they will remember.
+Nursing a sick child is also a rewarding experience because you have an opportunity to bond with the child and make a difference they will remember.

-Caring for a sick child can make you both happy, that's something well worth doing.
+It can make you both happy, that's something well worth doing.